 In this study, three different rat feedings using genetically modified maize (corn) were conducted at two different labs, on two different occasions.

-As for the MON 863 maize, researchers witnessed an incredible 34 significant GM-related effects in the kidneys and liver, this time equally among the males and females.
-Other statistically significant effects included increases in glucose and triglyceride levels (up to 40 percent) in females versus controls, and higher overall body weight (3.7 percent).
+As for the MON 863 maize, researchers witnessed another set of 34 significant GM-related effects in the kidneys and liver, this time equally among the males and females.
+Other statistically significant effects included increases in glucose and triglyceride levels (up to 40%) in females versus controls, and higher overall body weight (3.7%).

-The researchers’ written conclusion says it all: “Our data strongly suggests that these GM maize varieties induce a state of hepatorenal [kidney/liver] toxicity.
-This can be due to the new pesticides (herbicide or insecticide) present specifically in each type of GM maize, although unintended metabolic effects due to the mutagenic properties of the GM transformation process cannot be excluded.”
+The researchers’ written conclusion says it all: “Our data strongly suggests that these GM maize varieties induce a state of hepato-renal [kidney/liver] toxicity.
+This could be due to the new pesticides (herbicide or insecticide) present specifically in each type of GM maize, although unintended metabolic effects due to the mutagenic properties of the GM transformation process cannot be excluded.”

-The easy answer is to avoid GM food.
+The easy answer to stay healthy is by going organic and avoiding GMO food.
 But when you think about exactly how many food products contain the GM ingredient; the top GM foods being corn, soybeans, papaya and sugar beets, you start to realize just how daunting of a task this can be.

 First and foremost, you can choose organic produce over conventionally grown varieties.
 Next, reduce or eliminate the processed foods you buy.